sowiecki/pantheon/README.md

 * Any device or service that can be controlled by an HTTP request, e.g., a Raspberry Pi running [Close-it](https://github.com/Nase00/close-it) to close the circuit on an apartment call box

-Products that are integrated into a Pantheon server will still have their 1st-party solutions function.
+Because Pantheon does not replace or interfere with preexisting device communication protocols, products that are integrated will still have their first-party solutions function.
 E.g., Philips Hue dimmer switches and Unified Remote apps function as normal, even with Pantheon running.

 Here are some examples of applications that pair well with Pantheon: